yasinghasmi/Bplus_TimeStability_LHCb/README.md

 ```
 data/
+ ├─ real_5to8_raw/          # 0.
+Raw files based on the given naming for blocks 5 to 8
  ├─ processed/              # 1.
 Files separated based on fill and block, first step
  |                            of cleaning.
  ├─ processed_clean_bp_p/   # 2. same files after duplicate-momentum cleaning, after running
  |                            the fitting code it will contain the fit result as well.
  ├─ monte_carlo/            # MC.1.
 Original MC data
  ├─ monte_carlo_processed/  # MC.2.
 Merged MC data, to form blocks
- └─ real_5to8_raw/          # 0.
-Raw files based on the given naming for blocks 5 to 8
+ └─ block5_analysis/        # 3.
+This file is used for block 5 investigation analysis
+    └─ outputs                that is epxlained more deeply in the md of file.
+The data
+       ├─ fit_plots           beofre fitting should be places here (next to outputs), and result
+       └─ histograms          of analysis will be saved in the output file, in two subdirectories.
 ```

 Each file comes with its own accompanying md block explaining the details, but here’s a clearer overview of their purpose: